pv-pterab-s/prxpty/README.md

 # prxpty

 Attach and develop stream filter pipelines to pseudoterminals' `stdin` and `stdout`.
-Facilitate custom compression, new interactive features (menus, autocomplete, etc), and more to terminal applications.
-No change to existing apps.
+Terminal apps to have custom compression, new interactive features (menus, autocomplete, etc), and more without modification.

     # start an interactive bash session w/ filtered stdin, stdout
     prxpty -o filterStdout -i filterStdin bash